gems-uff/db-mining/README.md

 | reset.py      | Tries to fix name colisions for case-insensitive FS | annotated_java.xlsx | None          |

 # Heuristics Extraction

-- The table below shows the workflow for searching established heuristics.
-We have the name of the script, your purpose, the required entry and the output produced.
+To find out which DBMS is used by a given project, we use heuristics that are based on regular expressions.
+We use git grep to search the projects source code (one at a time) and store the results in a relational DBMS.
+The table below shows the workflow for executing the heuristics on our corpus.
+The table shows the name of the script, its purpose, the required input, and the produced output.

 | Name          | Goal                                                | Input          | Output        |
 | ------------- | --------------------------------------------------- | -------------- | ------------- |